23 of the Best Types of Orchids to Grow as Houseplants

 Jewel orchids can be cared for much like African violets, making them easy to keep as houseplants, even for beginners.

-Ludisias are intermediate growers.
-They can be cultivated in medium, indirect light, and are easy orchids to water since they have the same requirements throughout the year.
+The plants are intermediate growers.
+They can be cultivated in medium, indirect light, and are easy to water since they have the same requirements throughout the year.

-Keep them moist, never allowing their soil to dry out all the way between waterings – they don’t have pseudobulbs to store moisture.
+Keep the potting medium evenly moist, never allowing the soil to dry out all the way as they don’t have pseudobulbs to store moisture.

 Ideal humidity for these orchids is in the 40 to 80 percent range, though with higher humidity, increased air flow is important.